Tony Preus, Collegiate Professor

 - Paying college tuition for my two younger children from my extra-service payments.

-The basic answer would be: If you are embarked on a major scholarly research project, then better hold off on applying for a Master position because the time constraints will interfere.
+The basic answer would be: If you are embarked on a major scholarly research project, then better hold off on applying for a collegiate professor position because the time constraints will interfere.
 If you became an academic in order to have your summers off, forget it, because you will be busy in July and August (July for Orientation, August for training new RDs and RAs).
 But if you became a professor because you wanted to be able to make a difference in the lives of students, and you’re not able to do that as much as you would like in the classroom situation, then here’s the job for you.
 I have come to love the job, and wouldn’t want to do anything else at this point in my life.

 Let’s change gears now: What’s your favorite CIW tradition and why?

 It’s hard to choose!
 Woods Olympics is a great way to start the year, building a sense of identity in the buildings.
-Woods Jam and Woodstock have, I think, become better and more congenial from my perspective over the years I have been Master.
+Woods Jam and Woodstock have, I think, become better and more congenial from my perspective over the years I have been collegiate professor.
 I enjoy both of them quite a lot.
 Our graduation ceremony is also an intensely bittersweet experience.
 I’m particularly proud of the student-faculty dinners I have organized; those have taken on some of the characteristics of a “tradition.”